DannyStoll1/dynamo/README.md

 - Live tracking for critical points and cycles
 - Smooth coloring for both escaping and non-escaping components
 - Period coloring
+- Distance estimation
 - External rays (working for quadratic polynomials and some other families, unstable in general)
-- Equipotentials (not fully reliable, working on a better implementation)
+- Equipotentials
 - Optimized for performance

 As of version 0.5.1, saved images now contain all annotations.